J0E-E/PolicyFlow/.development-docs/PolicyFlow_Requirements.md

 **[MUST]** A persistent, dismissible guided-demo stepper overlays the app, tracking walkthrough progress with "next step" prompts and deep links.
 Built in Phase 1 as part of the demo shell, not an afterthought.

-**Prefill buttons (intake form):** every deterministic trigger is one click away — no deterministic trigger may exist only in documentation:
+**Prefill buttons (either intake form):** every deterministic trigger is one click away — no deterministic trigger may exist only in documentation:

 | Button | Prefill | Expected outcome |
 |---|---|---|